ypid/dotfiles/xkb/README.md

 ### Legacy

-On older systems you might need the current version of the [Neo2] xkb files need to be present before copying over the de file..
-See [this page](http://wiki.neo-layout.org/wiki/Neo%20unter%20Linux%20einrichten/xkbmap).
+On older systems you might need the current version of the [Neo2] xkb files need to be present before copying over the de file.
+See [the Wiki page about installing Neo2](http://wiki.neo-layout.org/wiki/Neo%20unter%20Linux%20einrichten/xkbmap).

 [NeoLayoutViewer]: https://github.com/YggdrasiI/NeoLayoutViewer